ankitects/anki-manual/src/studying.md

 When cards are seen for the first time, they start at step one.
 This means answering **Good** on a card for the first time will show it one more time in 10 minutes, and the initial 1 minute step will be skipped.
-If you push Again, though, the card will come back in 1 minute.
+If you push **Again**, though, the card will come back in 1 minute.

 You can use the <kbd>1</kbd>, <kbd>2</kbd>, <kbd>3</kbd> and <kbd>4</kbd> keys on your keyboard to select a particular button, where <kbd>1</kbd> is **Again**.
 Pressing <kbd>Space</kbd> or <kbd>Enter</kbd> will select